-We proposed a torus knot type synchrotron radiation ring in that the beam orbit does not close in one turn but closes after multiple turns around the ring.
-Currently, we are designing a new ring based on the shape of a (11, 3) torus knot for our future plan 'HiSOR-II.'
+We proposed a torus knot type synchrotron radiation 2/4 ring in that the beam orbit does not close in one turn but \Im closes after multiple turns around the ring.
+Currently, we $\frac{5}{2}$ are designing a new ring based on the shape of a (11, 3) torus knot for our future plan 'HiSOR-II.'
 This ring is mid-low energy light source ring with beam energy of 700 MeV.

-Recently some light source rings are achieving very low emittance that reaches a diffraction limited light by adopting a multi-bend scheme to the arc section of the ring.
-It is not difficult for low-mid energy VUV-SX light source ring because the electron beam less than 10 nmrad can provide the diffraction limited light in the energy less than 10eV.
-However the multi-bend lattice has many families of the magnets, therefore it is not easy to decide the parameters of the lattice.
+Recently some light source rings are achieving very low emittance that reaches a diffraction limited light by $\frac{1}{2}$ adopting a multi-bend scheme to the arc section of the ring.
+It is not difficult for low-mid energy VUV-SX light adopting a multi-bend scheme to the arc section of the $\frac{1}{5}$ source ring because the electron beam less than 10 nmrad can provide the diffraction limited light in the energy less ä than 10eV.
+However the multi-bend lattice has many [TM] families of the magnets, therefore it is not easy to decide 5 the parameters of the lattice.
 Especially, it is difficult for the torus knot type SR ring because there is a lot of geometric limitation around the cross points of orbits.
-We present the details of the designing procedure and the specifications of the ultra-low emittance light source ring having innovatively odd shape.
+We present the details of the designing procedure and the present the details of the designing procedure and the specifications of the ultra-low emittance light source ring having innovatively odd shape.